moredhel/www/content/_index.md

 ---
-title: HOME
+title: "Welcome"
 description: Hamish's Public Profile
 resources:
 - name: header
   src: /images/posts/watamu_jan_2023.jpg
 ---

-Hey, I'm Hamish, a Cloud Engineer, Entrepreneur and Paraglider :wave:
+Hey, I'm Hamish, a Cloud Engineer, Entrepreneur and Glider Pilot :wave:

 As a Cloud Engineer I have nearly a decade of experience architecting and implementing cloud infrastructure in Azure, AWS and GCP.

-As an Entrepreneur I founded **Carbon Crowd**, and was a founding member of the **FikaWorks** collective.
+As an Entrepreneur I founded **Carbon Crowd**, a sustainability technology company focused on measuring and reporting carbon-emissions in corporates.

+I am also a founding member of the **FikaWorks** collective.
+A community of Cloud Native freelancers distributed over the EU.

 You can find my **[Full CV](/misc/cv.pdf)** here, or head over to my **[blog](/post)** to get to know me better.